JV-conseil-Internet-Consulting/www/docs/config.md

     url:  /cookies-policy/
 ```

-When using Hydejack's offline feature, the pages listed here will be downloaded and cached when loading the page for the first time.
+When using DeepDive's offline feature, the pages listed here will be downloaded and cached when loading the page for the first time.

 ## Enabling math blocks

-Hydejack supports [math blocks][ksynmath] with either [KaTeX] or [MathJax].
+DeepDive supports [math blocks][ksynmath] with either [KaTeX] or [MathJax].

-The _MathJax implementation_ comes with a client-side runtime and works on GitHub Pages.
+The *MathJax implementation* comes with a client-side runtime and works on GitHub Pages.
 It is the more heavy-weight of the two and doesn't work without JavaScript enabled.
 Due to the size of the complete MathJax package, it only works partially with offline support enabled.

-The _KaTeX implementation_ pre-renders the KaTeX output during site building.
+The *KaTeX implementation* pre-renders the KaTeX output during site building.
 It's more lightweight because it does not ship a client-side runtime and therefore works without JavaScript.
 In my opinion, it is the more elegant solution, but it requires a JavaScript runtime on the machine that builds the site,
 i.e. it does not work on GitHub Pages.